sachinkumar-official/Snaatak-Documentation/Budget and Cost Anomoly Alerts Implemtation.md

 ## Introduction

-This guide details the step-by-step process to set up AWS Budgets and Cost Anomaly Alerts to monitor and control your cloud spending based on last sprint documentation.
+This guide details provide the step-by-step process to set up AWS Budgets and Cost Anomaly Alerts to monitor and control your cloud spending based on last sprint documentation.

+> Here is link of Documentation.
+[Link](https://github.com/Snaatak-Apt-Get-Swag/documentation/blob/SCRUM-126-sachin/Cost-Optimization/Budget-And-Cost-Alerts/README.md)

 ---